jihuan-tian/jihuan-tian.github.io/_posts/2022-06-01-realize-argument-parsing-similar-to-the-plot-function-in-octave.markdown

 mathjax: false
 ---

-In GNU Octave, the frequently used `plot` function has several overloaded versions as below.
+In GNU Octave, the frequently used `plot` function has several overloaded versions:

     -- : plot (Y)
     -- : plot (X, Y)